-Each shift can present a range of medical emergencies.
-Myocardial infarctions, strokes, traumatic injuries—you must be ready for anything.
+Every shift can present a range of medical emergencies.
+Myocardial infarctions (MI), strokes, traumatic injuries—you must be ready for anything.
 And any one of these patients can devolve into a critical suction scenario.
 The MI may lapse into cardiac arrest; the stroke may render swallowing ineffective; and the trauma patient may have facial injuries producing copious blood in the mouth.
-You must have suction at the ready, for every patient.
+You must have suction at the ready for every patient.
 Your priority is always a patent airway.

-The key aspect of suction readiness is having procedures in place that ensure you are prepared.
+The critical aspect of suction readiness is having procedures in place that ensure you are prepared.
 So let's discuss some of the aspects of emergency suction procedures for paramedics.

 Beware of Hypoxia